3D physical structure and angular expansion of the remnant of the recurrent nova T Pyx: Acknowledgements

 \section{Acknowledgements}

+The authors thank the anonymous referee for comments and suggestions that improved the presentation of the present work.
 E.S.\ thanks UNAM DGAPA for a postdoctoral fellowship.
 J.A.T.\ thanks support from the UNAM DGAPA PAPIIT project IN102324.
 M.A.G.\ acknowledges financial support from grants CEX2021-001131-S funded by MCIN/AEI/10.13039/501100011033 and PID2022-142925NB-I00 from the Spanish Ministerio de Ciencia, Innovaci\'on y Universidades (MCIU) cofunded with FEDER funds.
 G.R-L acknowledges support from CONACyT grant 263373.
 L.S.\ thanks support from the UNAM DGAPA PAPIIT project IN110122.
 This work has made an extensive use of NASA’s Astrophysics Data System (ADS).